Dean and J.B. Fuqua Professor

 William Boulding is the Dean and J.B.
 Fuqua Professor of Business Administration at The Fuqua School of Business, Duke University.
 His previous roles at Fuqua include Deputy Dean, Senior Associate Dean for Programs, Associate Dean for the Daytime MBA program, Area Coordinator for the Marketing faculty, Co-Director of the Teradata Center for Customer Relationship Management, and Academic Program Director for both the Marketing Leadership Forum and the Advanced Management Program.

-He serves as a member of the World Economic Forum’s Council on Values and the board of the Graduate Management Admission Council (GMAC (GMAC®), which is the organization that administers the GMAT exam.
+He served as a member of the World Economic Forum’s Council on Values and was the chair of the board of the Graduate Management Admission Council (GMAC (GMAC®), which is the organization that administers the GMAT exam.
 He is chair of the Board of Directors of Duke Corporate Education and serves on Swarthmore College’s Board of Managers.

 He received his BA in Economics from Swarthmore College and his Ph.D. in Managerial Sciences and Applied Economics from the Wharton School, University of Pennsylvania.
 His research interests lie at the intersection of management, marketing, and strategy.
 Of particular interest to Dr. Boulding is evaluating how managers make decisions and how consumers respond to those decisions.
 His recent work focuses on the domain of health care, examining the role of the patient experience, clinical adherence to standards, and managerial activity in determining the quality of delivered care.